 Objective

-We safeguard the rights of children, adolescent girls, and young women hailing from disadvantaged families and protect them from all forms of violence, abuse, exploitation, and neglect.
+We strengthen community-based child protection mechanism to safeguard the rights of children, adolescent girls, and young women hailing from disadvantaged families, and protect them from all forms of violence, abuse, exploitation, and neglect.

-Capacities of the girls and young women were built on gender and safety issues in public places, and digital platforms, ill effects of child marriage, legal rights and entitlements, thus enhancing the agency of girls and young women.
+Capacities of the girls and young women were built on gender and safety issues in public places, digital platforms, ill effects of child marriage, and legal rights and entitlements, thus enhancing the agency of girls and young women.
 We also placed significant emphasis on involving boys and men to promote positive social norms.
-We facilitated young Champions of Change from the communities to conduct safety walks using the Young Citizen Score Card which enabled the government authorities to take evidence-based decision for girls' safety.
+We facilitated young Champions of Change from the communities to conduct safety walks using the Young Citizen Score Card.
+This enabled the government authorities to take evidence-based decisions for girls' safety.
 Our projects also addressed the issues of cross-border trafficking by strengthening government systems and child protection mechanisms at community levels.

 Key Achievements

-52,834
+1) 52,834

 Individuals were made aware on legal provisions against the harmful practices.

-1,407
+2 1,407

 Families were linked to social protection schemes.

-1,283
+3 1.283

-Youths were capacitated as change-agents on self-defence, life skills, and digital safety walk.
+Youth were trained as changeagents on self-defence, life skills, and digital safety walk.

+4) 388

-Awareness campaign on child marriage conducted in 388 villages of 13 districts in Bihar, Jharkhand and Uttar Pradesh reached out to 1.15 lakhs population directly and 5.84 lakhs population indirectly.
+Villages in 13 districts of Bihar, Jharkhand and Uttar Pradesh had awareness campaigns on child marriage reaching 1.15 lakh people directly and 5.84 lakh indirectly.
+5

 96%

-are aware of the POCSO Act.
+Respondents are aware of POCSO Act.

-99%
+6) 99%

-6

-of the Respondents are able to identify various forms of domestic violence and 49% of the respondents are able to identify forms of violence in cyberspace.
+Respondents are able to identify various forms of domestic violence and 49% of the respondents are able to identify forms of violence in cyberspace.

+(7)

 95%

-of adolescents and youths report that they are confident to report a protection violation to a reporting structure.
+Adolescents and youth report that they are confident to report a protection violation to a reporting structure.

-Flagship Projects
+Innovation & Scaling up

 Project Safer Cities for Girls

-With an objective to engage with young girls and boys for their improved participation and contribute as agents of change for keeping their neighborhood safe and to amplify girls' voices for security in public places by rallying key stakeholders such as boys, men, community leaders, and caregivers, the project has been implemented since 2022 in three slum areas of Gautam Puri in South Delhi.
+With an objective to engage with young girls and boys for improved participation and for them to contribute as agents of change for keeping their neighborhood safe, and to amplify girls' voices for security in public places by rallying key stakeholders such as boys, men, community leaders, and caregivers, the project has been implemented since 2022 in three slum areas of Gautam Puri in South Delhi.

 65 active Champions of Change (CoC) girls and boys were trained on Digital Safety Walk, and they have taken initiative to conduct safety audits using the Young Citizen Score Card to solve the identified issues.
 A group of 24 trained Champion of Change girl leaders are actively providing self-defense training to other girls and peer group members in the community and their schools.
 Project Model Girl Friendly Villages